 “We are inspired by the challenging cases, those with technical limitations, those we can’t answer with a single explanation.”

 The skull base is a beautiful landscape of compartments, bony ridges and prominences, winding sutures, scattered foramina, and dural folds.
-This exquisite complexity is multiplied by relationships with cranial nerves, brainstem surfaces, posterior circulation arteries, and veins.
+This exquisite complexity is further convoluted by relationships with cranial nerves, brainstem surfaces, posterior circulation arteries, and veins.

-Confidence in the operating room is what observers see during surgery in “great surgeons” and it is the reason to study anatomy passionately.
-Analyzing anatomical relationships, practicing surgical steps, and committing learning mistakes in bloodless cadavers translate to better surgery on live patients.
-Repeating this search for excellence every day has the potential to change the whole concept of operative Neurosurgery, reaching beyond the limits of what it is theoretically possible to what science proves impossible.
-We are fuelled by our deep compromise to improve surgical treatment to patients suffering from neurological conditions.
-We are inspired by the difficult cases, those we cannot answer with a single explanation.
-We, at the Skull Base & Cerebrovascular laboratory, invite the most talented neurosurgeons of the world to join our team and help us in our quest to improve patients lives.
+Confidence in the operating room is seen amongst “great surgeons” and it is the reason to study anatomy passionately.
+Analyzing anatomical relationships, practicing surgical steps, and making educational mistakes in bloodless cadavers translates to a better surgery on live patients.
+Repeating this quest for excellence every day has the potential to change the whole concept of operative Neurosurgery, reaching beyond the limits of what is theoretically possible to what science proves impossible.
+We are fueled by our deep commitment to improve surgical treatments for patients suffering from neurological conditions.
+We are inspired by the difficult cases and those we cannot answer with a single explanation.
+We, at the Skull Base & Cerebrovascular laboratory, invite the most talented neurosurgeons of the world to join our team and help us in our quest to improve patients’ lives.

-In 2010 we started reaching out to countries with less favorable conditions to help local neurosurgeons tackle complex cases and save lives.
-Despite our continuous efforts to share the latest advances in neurosurgical care and share our knowledge and expertise in neurosurgical anatomy and technique, we want to reach a larger audience and inspire every neurosurgeon who may be interested in learning from us, without borders or limits.
-We believe we will be able to achieve this higher goal.
+In 2010 we started reaching out to countries with unfavorable conditions to help local neurosurgeons tackle complex cases and save lives.
+Despite our continuous efforts to share the latest advances in neurosurgical care and share our expertise in neurosurgical anatomy and technique, we want to reach a larger audience and inspire every neurosurgeon who may be interested in learning from us, without borders or limits.
+We believe we will be able to achieve our ultimate goal.